ankitasawarkar/python-fastapi-microservices-cicd/README.md

 2. **requirement.txt**

-    **Library Explanation & Usage:** 📌 These libraries help with data fetching, testing, linting, formatting, and building CLI tools efficiently.
+    **Library Explanation & Usage for project:** 📌 These libraries help with data fetching, testing, linting, formatting, and building CLI tools efficiently.
 Freeze the lib vesions `pip freeze | less` and note it to file.

     **wikipedia**: A Python library to fetch and parse data from Wikipedia.
     ```python